 15th October was announced as World Students Day in India in honour of the late former president of India, Dr. APJ Abdul Kalam.
 His significant role, his achievements, and the inspiration that he provided to his students together commemorate the celebration on this special day.
 World Students Day date is recognized on Kalam's birthday every year because:

-- His insightful lectures and his dedication towards teaching inspired students largely to become the best versions of their own self.
+- His insightful lectures and his dedication to teaching inspired students largely to become the best versions of themselves.

-- He always believed that students are the future, and they possess the progressive minds that would take our country forward to new heights of success in every sphere.
+- He always believed that students are the future and possess the progressive minds that would take our country forward to new heights of success in every sphere.

 - He identified himself most dedicatedly in the role of a teacher, above anything else.

 - He preached that teachers were the builders of society as they were responsible for making the students proficient in their respective subjects.

 - He always stressed providing a vision for life to students and inculcating the value of fundamentals, which they should practice throughout their life.